What Training Do I Need to Become a Publicist?

 Training from Professional Organizations

 A professional organization, such as the Public Relations Society of America (PRSA), offers a number of training seminars, teleseminars, and webinars for graduates and professionals.
-APR Boot Camp, for example, takes place over four days and prepares you to take the readiness review and examination for accreditation in public relations (APR).
+APR Boot Camp, for example, takes place over two days and prepares you to take the readiness review and examination for accreditation in public relations (APR).
 It also gives you important information on how to prepare your portfolio.

 Other seminars available through the PRSA can give you information on Web writing, communications strategy, content marketing, and association communications.
-Webinars include such subjects as public opinion, market research, and effective management.
+Webinars include such subjects as public opinion, market research, and digital media.
 An accreditation board oversees the APR exam.
 After registering to take the exam, the PRSA offers a number of study aids, including a practice test and suggested reading.

 The PRSA network consists of a member directory, professional communities, and partnerships that can give you multiple opportunities for internships.
 The PRSA job board has resources for all levels of employment.

 On-the-Job Training and Networking